bus-strat-analytics/MSIN0093-syllabus/README.md

       - Speak in class if you have a question
       - Embrace failure and the iterative nature of learning and discovery
       - Speak up if you disagree
-      - And finally, do NOT wait until you have the *perfect* comment to raise your hand and speak in class
+      - And finally, *do not* wait until you have *the perfect* comment to raise your hand and speak in class

   5. **Guests.** Guests are welcome to attend class.
 Friends, colleagues who are interested in the program, and family are all invited.
 Please let me know before class begins that you have a guest.
 At the start of class I will ask you to introduce the guest to your peers and I encourage the class to make our guests feel welcome.
 I request that you inform your guests to remain as observers in the class.

-  6. **Food and Drink.** In line with the UCL School of Management norms, I ask you to refrain from bringing food or drinks (water bottles are OK) into the class.
+  6. **Food and Drink.** In line with the UCL School of Management norms, please refrain from bringing food or drinks (water bottles are OK) into the class.

 ## Assessment
 Assessment is based on class participation, a series of individual assignments, and a team project.
 The deadlines and weights of each assignment are summarized in the [schedule](#schedule).